tc39/proposal-pipeline-operator/README.md

 result //=> "Hello, hello!"
 ```

-The pipeline operator does not just provide better readability – it also opens [new possibilities](#sample-usage-with-promises) for API design.

 ### Functions with Multiple Arguments

 The pipeline operator does not need any special rules for functions with multiple arguments; JavaScript already has ways to handle such cases.